lucidrains/DALLE2-pytorch/README.md

 - [x] build the cascading ddpm by having Decoder class manage multiple unets at different resolutions
 - [ ] use an image resolution cutoff and do cross attention conditioning only if resources allow, and MLP + sum conditioning on rest
 - [ ] make unet more configurable
+- [ ] figure out some factory methods to make cascading unet instantiations less error-prone
+- [ ] offload unets not being trained on to CPU for memory efficiency (for training each resolution unets separately)
 - [ ] train on a toy task, offer in colab
 - [ ] add attention to unet - apply some personal tricks with efficient attention - use the sparse attention mechanism from https://github.com/lucidrains/vit-pytorch#maxvit
 - [ ] build out latent diffusion architecture in separate file, as it is not faithful to dalle-2 (but offer it as as setting)